jiayihoffman/jiayihoffman.github.io/_posts/2025-01-16-SecurityCamera-Model.md

         detections = detector.detect(frame)
 ```

-Due to changes in the camera stack on newer Raspberry Pi OS versions, OpenCV’s default `cv2.VideoCapture()` does not directly support the new "libcamera" stack.
-However, I want my application to be portable and not have to rewrite the streaming piece in the future when my application switches to Ubuntu.
+Due to changes in the camera stack on newer Raspberry Pi OS versions, OpenCV’s default `cv2.VideoCapture()` does not support the new camera stack.
+However, I want my application to be portable and not have to rewrite the streaming piece in the future when my application switches to run on Ubuntu.

 To make the code modular and portable, I introduced the `CameraManager` class and implemented it for the Pi camera and webcam.
 This refactoring has made my streaming code cleaner and future-proof.